Lucsantosg/CloudLogAnalysis/security/logging_token.md

 	```
 	{: screen}

-## Getting the logging token to send logs to a space by using the Log Analysis CLI (CF plugin)
-{: #logging_token_cf_plugin}

-To get the logging token that you can use to send logs to the {{site.data.keyword.loganalysisshort}} service, complete the following steps:

-1. Install the {{site.data.keyword.Bluemix_notm}} CLI.

-   For more information, see [Download and install the {{site.data.keyword.Bluemix}} CLI](/docs/cli/reference/bluemix_cli/download_cli.html#download_install).

-   If the CLI is installed, continue with the next step.

-2. Log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}.

-    For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-3. Get the GUID for the space for which you have obtained an authentication token.

-   For more information, see [How do I get the GUID of a space](/docs/services/CloudLogAnalysis/qa/cli_qa.html#space_guid).

-4. Get the logging token.
-Run the following command:

-    ```
-    bx cf logging auth
-    ```
-    {: codeblock}

-The command returns the *Logging Token* and the *Space ID* that you need to send logs into the space with that ID.

 ## Getting the logging token to send logs to a space by using the Log Analysis API
 {: #logging_token_api}